 A negative drug test is required for admission and for the progression in the nursing program.
-Urine drug screening will be done at a designated time period each year for nursing students prior to the start of clinical rotations and classes.
-Urine drug screening must be paid for and scheduled via www.adamsafeguardstudents.com during designated drug testing periods.
+Urine drug screening will be done at a designated time period and or random times each year for nursing students prior to the start of clinical rotations and classes.
+Urine drug screening must be